 Create a Master List of Your Core Competencies

 What are the most important skills that you bring to the table?
 Jot down a list of yours, so that you have something to refer to as you craft your resumes and cover letters.

 For cover letters, focus on five or so relevant skills that a particular employer would be interested in.
-Then, on the skills section of your resume, feel free to share all of your other skills.
+Then, on the skills section of your resume, feel free to share all of your other skills from earlier positions such as a pharmacy technician or intern.
 Doing so will help your resume and cover letter get by the initial screening from an applicant tracking system and land in the hands of the decision-maker.

 Just what competencies should you highlight?
 Here are some examples:

 - Patient counseling and advising